What Is Washington State Famous For? 27 Washington State Facts

 Nestled in between old growth fir trees, the Kitsap Forest Theater offers a simple stage and plenty of fun plays and other entertainment to see during the warmer months of the year.

-Arrive early to walk through the surround Rhododendron Preserve before taking in a play put on by the local troupe of players.
+TIP: Arrive early to walk through the surround Rhododendron Preserve before taking in a play put on by the local troupe of players.